 Why Integrate Azure DevOps and GitHub

-Azure DevOps is a platform that has multiple features for managing software projects.
-It can handle project management, version control, reporting, and requirements management.
+Azure DevOps is a platform that has multiple features for development teams that require project management, version control, reporting, and requirements management.

-It is a Microsoft product, so you log into it via your Microsoft account.
-It integrates well with several other tools but is particularly suitable for teams using Visual Studio or Eclipse.
+Since it is a Microsoft product, you can use your Microsoft account to log in.
+Azure DevOps integrates well with several other tools but is particularly suitable for teams using Visual Studio or Eclipse.
 Its project management capabilities make it a compatible tool for agile and waterfall teams.

 You can run it on your own server or use the cloud version, which is handy when it comes to scalability.
 It also has a range of extensions available on its marketplace.

-Although it was originally an independent platform, it has been acquired by Microsoft.
-GitHub is one of the most popular coding tools around, especially with teams working on open source projects.
+GitHub is one of the most popular coding tools around, especially with teams working on open-source projects.
+Although GitHub was originally an independent platform, Microsoft has acquired it.

 Why Integrate Azure DevOps and GitHub

-Azure DevOps and GitHub are both great tools, but when you pick a platform for your team to use, you’ll want to pick the right one for the job.
+Azure DevOps and GitHub are both great tools, but when choosing a platform for your team to use, you’ll want to pick the right one for the job.
 Since they offer different things, teams within your organization may want to use one or the other.

 That means they can take advantage of their best features.
 But it can also mean that the teams might lose track of what the others are doing.
 This can lead to a silo effect, where they handle the same issues separately or don’t share information that can be useful for those outside their group.